 The Riemann Hypothesis is a famous conjecture made by Bernhard Riemann in his article on prime numbers.
-Riemann, as indicated by the title of his article \cite{1}, wanted to know the number of prime numbers in a given interval of the real line, so he extended a Euler observation and defined a function called Zeta.
-Riemann obtained an explicit formula, which depends on the non-trivial zeros of the Zeta function, for the quantity he was looking for.
-Along the way, Riemann mentions that probably all non-trivial zeros of the Zeta function are, in the now called critical line, that is, when the complex argument $ s = \sigma + IT $ of the Zeta function has a real part equal to one-half. - $ \sigma = \frac{1}{2}$.
+Riemann, as indicated by the title of his article \cite{Riemann}, wanted to know the number of prime numbers in a given interval of the real line, so he extended a Euler observation and defined a complex function called Riemann zeta function.
+Riemann obtained an explicit formula, which depends on the non-trivial zeros of the zeta function, for the quantity he was looking for.
+Along the way, Riemann mentions that probably all non-trivial zeros of the zeta function are, in the now called critical line, that is, when the complex argument $ s = \sigma + IT $ of the zeta function has a real part equal to one-half. - $ \sigma = \frac{1}{2}$.

 Despite being one of the most famous and extensively studied problems in mathematics, the Riemann Hypothesis remains unsolved.
 However, progress has been made in understanding its properties and implications, and many new techniques and ideas have emerged from the study of this important problem.
 In fact, the Riemann Hypothesis has been the driving force behind many significant developments in mathematics over the past century and a half, and it continues to be a central focus of research in the field of number theory today.
-We will prove that the hypothesis is true for a large number of heights T.
+In this article we propose a methodology that will possibly lead to the solution of the Riemann hypothesis.